1. Start-up costs

 7. Choose an accounting system

-For help with bookkeeping, consider joining the Simple Profit membership.
+For help with bookkeeping, consider joining the Simple Profit membership!

 8. Determine owner pay